 We had a lot of people gathering around us to listen at certain points.
 One woman thanked us for saving her "from the brink", with an improvised song about embracing uncertainty.
 A construction man stopped to dance in place, jutting his arms out to the music like he was pumping some invisible force of appreciation our way.
 James even gave a boy a "drum lesson" (he was probably 7 or 8), while I jammed with them both.
 That kid had an experience he'll probably never forget.
 He was really good at rhythm!
-Two Spanish-speaking men raved about our music, or at least that's what it seemed like since they didn't speak English, but the way they were singing to us and bursting with joy, told us that we moved them to a great degree.
+Two men raved about our music in Spanish, and the way they were singing and bursting with joy, told us that we moved them to a great degree.
 What an amazing experience, especially since AOFine has been on a hiatus for a good while now.

 It's important for me to have multiple music projects, as it keeps me lose, free-flowing and inspired.

 The next Hiccups single I'm releasing will actually be "Pop, the Dress!", which is essentially Liza expressing her excitement for all the dresses she will be able to create out of thin air, now that she's moved into a new place with Shiloh.
 Simultaneously, Shiloh is thrilled to have a studio with more space and promise, that will give him the ability to let his music soar.
 Little do they know that the invisible foe of Shiloh's OCD, the ego-dystonic ghost within, will do everything it can to tear them down and spoil their dreams.